17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 Best Michigan New Year’s Eve Ball Drops

-In Michigan, you needn’t travel further than your nearest Great Lake (and sometimes, even closer).
-Of course, in Michigan, we do it our way.
-Ever seen a giant, sparkling cherry, suspended in midair, come crashing to the ground?
+In Michigan, of course, we do it our way.
+Have you ever seen a giant, sparkling cherry, suspended in midair, come crashing to the ground?
 How about a mitten dangling in the sky and then falling to the ground at midnight?
+Or maybe…even a giant, replica of a turtle wearing a top hat (it IS new year’s even, after all)?

 Read on for 17 of the best ball drops in Michigan!